 Where are residential services offered?

-Currently, there are two residential facilities in Minnesota: Anna Westin House for adults and Anna Westin House-Adolescent and Young Adults for ages 10-21 and one in Ohio: The Emily Program - Residential for adults.
-We will be opening a residential facility in the Seattle, Washington area in 2017.
+Currently, there are two residential facilities in St. Paul, Minnesota: Anna Westin House for adults and Anna Westin House - Adolescent and Young Adults for ages 10-21; a facility for adults in Cleveland Heights, Ohio, a facility for adults in Seattle, Washington.

 Where is the Anna Westin House?